catboost/catboost/contrib/libs/libarchive/README.md

   In case other thread calls the same function in parallel, it might get interrupted by it and cause the executable to use umask=0 for the remaining execution.
-  This will then lead to implicitely created directories to have 777 permissions without sticky bit.
+  This will then lead to implicitly created directories to have 777 permissions without sticky bit.

 * In particular, libarchive's modules to read or write a directory